Fluffy9/bluzelle/README.md

 6. You may use parameters to change the UUID of your site, or the wallet mnemonic to your own.
-7. For security purposes, you may want to add your mnemonic as a repository secret.
-More information on that [here](https://docs.github.com/en/actions/reference/encrypted-secrets)
+7. For security purposes, you may want to add your mnemonic as a repository secret (as shown in the example).
+If not, you can either fill in your seed for this field or remove the field to use the default seed.
+More information on encrypted secrets [here](https://docs.github.com/en/actions/reference/encrypted-secrets)
 ![repository secrets](https://docs.github.com/assets/images/help/settings/actions-org-secrets-list.png)
 9. Commit your new workflow and you're done.
 Your files should upload on the next push.
 10. Your website will be available at https://client.sentry.testnet.private.bluzelle.com:1317/crud/raw/[UUID]/[file].
-If you've not changed any settings, it will be available at https://client.sentry.testnet.private.bluzelle.com:1317/crud/raw/my-sitex/index.html
+If you've not set any settings, it will be available at https://client.sentry.testnet.private.bluzelle.com:1317/crud/raw/my-sitex/index.html using the default parameters

 > ## IMPORTANT NOTE: Regardless of the SSG you use, your build must output the final HTML files into a folder at ./site/public.
 You may also add extra steps to the workflow to make sure that those files end up there.
 This is what will be uploaded.

 ### Working Example

-Fork this repo to see a working hugo site and workflow https://github.com/Fluffy9/hugo-demo
+Having difficulties?
+Fork this repo to for a working hugo site and workflow. https://github.com/Fluffy9/hugo-demo

 ## Issues